-Ride the Rim Crater Lake takes place each September, although CANCELED FOR 2020, and is jointly hosted by Crater Lake National Park and the Discover Klamath Visitor Center and Convention Bureau.
+Ride the Rim Crater Lake takes place September 11 & 18, 2021, and is jointly hosted by Crater Lake National Park, Friends of Crater Lake National Park, and the Discover Klamath Visitor Center and Convention Bureau.
 The ride is a vehicle free way to experience East Rim Drive with approximately 25 miles and 3,500 feet of climbing.

 East Rim Drive will be closed to vehicles from 8:00 am to 6:00 pm.
 During this time you can expect to see 5 rest stops on the route as well.
 WE DO NOT PROVIDE A SAG WAGON, so please come prepared to be able to repair a flat tire or tube specific to your bike.
 We will provide basic bike repair (but may not suite your bike) and first aid kits at the rest stops.
 Water will be provided in bulk so please bring refillable water bottles.
 Other amenities will also be provided at the rest stops which you can find under the Rider Guide section of the website.